Featured image for 18 LLMs Tackle Shopify: Unexpected Results

 Future Work

 This experiment focused on guided problem-solving, where models executed a predefined solution plan.
-While this structured approach ensured straightforward comparisons between models, it also limited their opportunity to demonstrate creativity and independent problem-solving.
+While this structured approach ensured straightforward comparisons between models, it also limited the models from exercising more advanced capabilities.

-Future studies could explore how LLMs perform with minimal guidance, testing their ability to identify bottlenecks, propose solutions, and implement them autonomously.
+Future studies could explore how LLMs perform with minimal guidance, testing their ability to identify the issue, propose a solution, and implement it autonomously.